Mary works on international development projects and writes about the interesting attractions in countries where work has brought her.

 8. Support Community-Based Initiatives and Tourism

 In between the world-famous Phuket and Krabi, Koh Yao Noi knew that tourists would not always stay in those developed places; soon enough, they would venture out to other lesser-known islands.
-Lo and behold, the tourists have come, and the island is ready.
+The tourists have come, and the island is ready.

-Koh Yao Noi is home to around 5,000 Muslims—most of whom are fishermen and farmers—who want guests to their islands to dress properly, leave the corals and shells alone and not litter.
-The residents who first mobilized to stop poachers who were exploiting their marine resources eventually formed a club to manage the influx of tourist to their islands.
+Koh Yao Noi is home to around 5,000 Muslims—most fishers and farmers—who want guests to their islands to dress appropriately, leave the corals and shells alone and not litter.
+The residents who first mobilized to stop poachers from exploiting their marine resources formed a club to manage the influx of tourists to their islands.
 They handle all aspects of tourism, from tours and sightseeing to homestays.

 Around 30 households on the island can accommodate up to 150 guests at a time.
-Guests who have stayed on the island consider it their secret escape and want it to remain so.
+Guests who have stayed on the island consider it their secret escape and want it to remain.

-Communities have a stake in the development of tourism in their areas, so their active involvement will ensure that programs will be sustained.
+Communities have a stake in developing tourism in their areas, so their active involvement will sustain programs.

 9. Respect the Practices of Local People

-Be discreet when people are praying in churches, mosques or temples, and if you choose to visit any of these places, wear appropriate clothing.
-In many countries, they won't allow people in sleeveless tops and shorts to enter such sites.
-On top of abiding by the dress code, be sure to respect the silence and the restrictions placed on these sites.
+Be discreet when people pray in churches, mosques or temples, and wear appropriate clothing if you choose to visit any of these places.
+Many countries won't allow people in sleeveless tops and shorts to enter such sites.
+On top of abiding by the dress code, respect the silence and the restrictions placed on these sites.
 If you see a pile of shoes outside the entrance, take your own off too.
-Don't be a doofus . . . think!
+Don't be a doofus, think!

 10. Use Reusable Bags

-This has to be the simplest way to promote sustainable tourism.
-When you do this, you discourage the use of those plastic bags that fly all over many sites and foul up water and waste systems.
-On my travels, I have used a tote bag to carry some cookies to give to beggars and kids, as I believe that giving them money will just encourage dependency.
-(If you really want to give, there are agencies you can donate to or where you can volunteer some of your time.
-This will surely be an experience, especially in the more disadvantaged countries).
+This step has to be the simplest way to promote sustainable tourism.
+When you do this, you discourage using plastic bags that fly all over many sites and foul up water and waste systems.
+On my travels, I have used a tote bag to carry some cookies to give to beggars and kids, as I believe that giving them money will encourage dependency.
+(If you want to share, there are agencies you can donate to or where you can volunteer some of your time.
+This donation will surely be an experience, especially in the more impoverished countries).

-This is just a simple thing to do, but it eliminates the plastic bags that pollute the environment and create eyesores such as roadside fences completely covered in plastic bags.
+This is simple, but it eliminates the plastic bags that pollute the environment and create eyesores such as roadside fences wholly covered in plastic bags.